Information Design With Large Language Models: Framing-Signaling Joint Optimization

-Now consider the following algorithm: enumerate over all $n$-uniform distributions in $B$, and for each, solve the optimal signaling linear program \eqref{equation:joint_lp}-\eqref{eq:joint-lp-constraint} but with a relaxed $\varepsilon$-obedience constraint.
-Return the solution with the best sender utility.
+Now consider the following algorithm: enumerate over all $n$-uniform distributions in $B$, and for each, solve the optimal signaling linear program \eqref{equation:joint_lp}-\eqref{eq:joint-lp-constraint} but with a relaxed $\varepsilon$-obedience constraint.\footnote{We assume that $B$ contains at least one $n$-uniform distribution, a mild assumption given a rich $B$.
+If not, then we project the closest $n$-uniform distribution to $B$, which, because the set of $n$-uniform distributions is an $O(\frac{|\Omega|}{n})$-cover of $\Delta(\Omega)$ under $\ell_1$ distance, only causes $O(\frac{|\Omega|}{n}) = O(\frac{|\Omega| \eps^2}{\log|A|})$ loss to the sender's utility.} Return the solution with the best sender utility.
 This solution must be weakly better than the $\eps$-obedience solution $(\hat \mu, \pi^*)$ mentioned above, which is therefore weakly better than the optimal solution $(\mu^*, \pi^*)$.

 We then consider the runtime of the algorithm.
 The runtime depends on the number of $n$-uniform distributions and the time to check whether each distribution is included within the inducible belief set $B$.
 Since $B$ is convex, checking this inclusion can be done in poly-time.
 As for the number of $n$-uniform distributions, since the probability of each state $\omega$ can take on $n$ possible values $\{0, \tfrac{1}{n}, \tfrac{2}{n}, \dots, 1\}$ and the sum must equal $1$, it is equivalent to placing $n$ elements into $|\Omega|$ distinct buckets.
 Thus, the number of possible distributions is at most $\binom{n + |\Omega| - 1}{|\Omega| - 1}$.
 For a fixed $|\Omega|$ and $n$ growing large, this quantity is a polynomial in $n$ of degree $|\Omega|-1$, which is clearly upper bounded by $O(|\Omega|^n)$.
 For a fixed $n$ and as $|\Omega|$ grows large, we have $\binom{n + |\Omega| - 1}{|\Omega| - 1} = \binom{n + |\Omega| - 1}{n} \le \frac{ (n + |\Omega| - 1)^n}{n!} = O(|\Omega|^n)$.
-Thus, the runtime of this algorithm is bounded by $\mathrm{poly} \cdot O(|\Omega|^n) = \mathrm{poly}(|\Omega|^{\frac{\log |\A|}{\varepsilon^2}})$. \end{proof}
+Thus, the runtime of this algorithm is bounded by $\mathrm{poly} \cdot O(|\Omega|^n) = \mathrm{poly}(|\Omega|^{\frac{2\log |\A|}{\varepsilon^2}})$. \end{proof}